top of page

 Los Angeles, CA 90036

-The seven-story, 300,000-square-foot museum features various exhibits focusing on the history and art of movie making.
-The museum offers ongoing education and family programs such as Family Studio Activities, Teen Programs, and School Field Trips throughout the museum, in exhibition galleries, and in the Shirley Temple Education Studio.
+The seven-story, 300,000-square-foot museum showcases various exhibits that focus on the history and art of filmmaking.
+The museum offers ongoing educational and family programs, including Family Studio Activities, Teen Programs, and School Field Trips, throughout the museum, in exhibition galleries, and in the Shirley Temple Education Studio.

-Timed entry to the Academy Museum must be reserved online in advance.
+Timed entry to the Academy Museum must be reserved in advance online.
 General admission tickets grant access to the museum's galleries.

 The Broad, LA Museums, Fun With Kids in LA